skylafalls/beginners-guide-to-fg/src/rigors/c1/transmaximal-quantification.md

 # Transmaximal quantification
-Allow us now to discuss the quantification of transmaximal objects.
 To begin, let us examine a short argument which aims to demonsteate that A<sub>0</sub> is actually beyond A<sub>1</sub>, which goes as follows:
 - A<sub>0</sub> contains all objects.